How does a food 3D printer work?

 Further pushing the boundaries of 3D printing, some scientists want to use biomaterials and animal stem cells to create 3D printed meat.

-Scientists behind this approach point out to the huge amount of resources needed for meat production through livestock, and highlight food 3D printing as a solution to the growing needs of the world’s growing population.
+Scientists behind this approach point out the huge amount of resources needed for meat production through livestock and highlight food 3D printing as a solution to the growing needs of the world’s growing population.

-The Brooklyn Modern Meadow startup has already successfully 3D printed steak chips made from synthetic animal protein.
-The company is now attracting the attention of New York’s wealthiest investors, including the Rockefellers.
+Brooklyn-based Modern Meadow has already successfully 3D printed steak chips made from synthetic animal protein.
+The company has attracted the attention of New York’s wealthiest investors, including the Rockefellers.
+They are now even 3D printing vegan leather.

 Chloé Rutzerveld, a Dutch culinary designer, managed to 3D print a structure made of a succession of layers of dough, made of edible soil.